 When is the next solar eclipse going to happen?

-Where's the best place to watch the 2020 solar eclipse?
+Where's the best place to watch the 2024 solar eclipse?

-When's the next solar eclipse?
+After that, when's the next solar eclipse?